popgendad/pbwtutil/README.md

 Options:
-  --minlen   FLOAT   Minimum match size (cM) [ Default: 0.5 cM ] --query    STR     String identifier of haplotypes to mark as query --version          Print version number and exit --help             Display this help message and exit
+  --minlen   FLOAT   Minimum match size (cM) [ Default: 0.5 cM ] --query    STR     String identifier of haplotypes to mark as query --all              Print a list of all matches with query --version          Print version number and exit --help             Display this help message and exit
 ```